-- 13.1 All smooth bore shotguns are allowed providing their gauge does not exceed 12 gauge and the barrel / overall length shall comply with State and Territory laws. - 13.2 No additional handicap will be given to competitors using firearms of a gauge smaller than 12 gauge. - 13.3 Shot size shall be no larger than number 6 for lead or steel shot.
-The weight of the shot shall not be more than 32 grams (1 & 1/8 ounces). - 13.4 Reloaded cartridges are permitted in all competitions however, the Referee shall have the right to take and inspect any cartridge used by a competitor.
-If in the Referee's opinion a competitor's ammunition appears unsafe to use, the Referee has the authority to ban any cartridge, factory or reload from being used. - 13.5 Any competitor found using cartridges of the incorrect weight or shot size may be disqualified from the competition. - 13.6 Black powder cartridges are not permitted. - 13.7 A maximum of two cartridges is allowed in the firearm at any one time. - 13.8 Where some shooting ranges have special restrictions placed upon them as a condition of their Range License, e.g. shot size, type, weight, etc. these restrictions will need to be complied with.
+- 13.1 All smooth bore shotguns are allowed providing their gauge does not exceed 12 gauge and the barrel / overall length shall comply with Australian State and Territory laws. - 13.2 No additional handicap will be given to competitors using firearms of a gauge smaller than 12 gauge. - 13.3 Shot size shall be no larger than number 7 (2.41mm) for lead or steel shot.
+The weight of the shot shall not be more than 32 grams (1 & 1/8 ounces). - 13.4 Some shooting ranges have special restrictions placed upon them as a condition of their Range License, e.g. shot size, type, weight, etc. and these restrictions will need to be complied with.
+If in the Referee's opinion a competitor's ammunition appears unsafe to use, the Referee should refer this to the Shoot Director who has the authority to ban any cartridge from being used. - 13.5 Any competitor found using cartridges of the incorrect weight or shot size may be disqualified from the competition. - 13.6 Black powder cartridges are not permitted. - 13.7 A maximum of two cartridges is allowed in the firearm at any one time. - 13.8 If it is a ammunition malfunction, the competitor is allowed 2 malfunctions per round without penalty, a maximum of 4 per competition before they are required to replace their ammunition.
+If the Referee declares the ammunition faulty, then the competitor has two minutes to obtain replacement ammunition.
+Each malfunction shall be scored on the score sheet as 'M' at the time that the incident occurred.
+This letter will be placed at the scoring point on the score sheet.
+On the third and any subsequent malfunction during a round or after 5 per competition the Referee shall call: